-Note that Description is considered a leaf that may be optionally used within the individual “Reserved_Parameters” or “Model_Specfiic” branches.
+Note that Description is considered a leaf that may be optionally used within the individual “Reserved_Parameters” or “Model_Specfiic” nodes.
 Description is also the only leaf that may be directly connected to the root.

 Leaves may not connect to other leaves, except in the case of Labels for Table (see below).